Skip to main content

 A container with a name: testContainer exists and has status: Up

 The docker ps output with the list of containers is stored in a variable output.
 If a container with the given name is available, the output contains only one line containing the container name.
 The containers list header line is suppressed.
-We are also filtering out the the stderr (it is sent to /dev/null).
+We are also filtering out the stderr (it is sent to /dev/null).
 We do this because later we check the output variable value for emptiness.
 If the variable has a non-empty value, we proceed to getting the container status.
 We do this by using a simple awk command.